 If a parent wishes to talk to a teacher, we ask that he make an appointment at a convenient time.
 When a visit to the classroom is necessary, the parent must check in at the office first, sign in, and receive a visitor’s badge.
 We ask that no parents go directly to a classroom.
 We also request that parents who visit the school dress appropriately.

-Twice each year the WCA Board of Trustees and the Parent Association hold open meetings designed to keep the school family informed about the activities and operations of the Academy.
+Twice each year the WCA Board of Trustees and the Parent Association hold family meetings designed to keep the school family informed about the activities and operations of the Academy.
 Parents are strongly encouraged to attend these meetings to stay informed, give appropriate input, and show support for their children’s school.
-Meetings are held the fourth Monday in September and the second Monday in May, each at 7:00 p.m.
+Meetings are usually held the fourth Monday in September and the second Monday in May, each at 7:00 p.m.

 Contacting a Child’s Teachers